Phaips/RiboMovement/README.md

 # RiboMove

-Analysis of ribosome-membrane orientats from cryo-EM 3D classes.
+Analysis of ribosome-membrane orientations from cryo-EM 3D classes.

 ## Method